clausehound/clausehound-blog/content/blog/are-unilateral-changes-to-website-terms-of-use-agreements-unconscionable/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Purpose of Terms of Use","Website Terms of Use","Commercial Activities","Rajah"]
 date: 2015-07-07 00:00:00
-description: "Links from this article:Read the article here.This article discusses the American case of MacKinnon v.
+description: Links from this article:Read the article here.This article discusses the American case of MacKinnon v.
 IMVU, Inc., which challenged a we..."
 ---

 **Links from this article:**